sharimot/clutter/README.md

 ### Backup

-You can back up clutter.txt by duplicating the file and renaming it as yyyymmddHHMMS.txt.
+You can back up clutter.txt by clicking on the equal sign in the top row.
+The snapshot is stored in the `snapshots` folder as yyyymmddHHMMSS.txt.
+(This feature is only available in the CLI version.)

 ### File synchronization